 - Conducting a thorough literature review of IoT and blockchain.

-- Studying the impact of block technology on IoT and Supply Chain Management as blockchain settles security, privacy, and reliability concerns in the these areas.
+- Studying the impact of block technology on IoT and Supply Chain Management as blockchain settles security, privacy, and reliability concerns in these areas.
 Specifically, we plan to study blockchain technology under different market structures and game structures to test how and when blockchain technology can be useful.

 Blockchain for Big Data and AI